cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/usage/modules.rst.txt

  Requesting missing modules
 ****************************

-If software you are missing is not available as a module, you may request this software through KU-IT as described below.
-You are welcome to :ref:`p_contact` if you need help determining which exact software and/or versions you need to request.
+If the software you need is not available as a module, you you can request it through KU-IT as described below.
+You are also welcome to :ref:`p_contact` us if you need help determining the exact software and/or versions you need to request, or if you have other questions.

 To request software,